anseki/jquery-plainoverlay/README.md

 element = element.plainOverlay('scrollTop', scrollLen)
 ```

-plainOverlay avoid scrolling the element.
+jQuery-plainOverlay avoid scrolling the element.
 These methods are used instead of `element.scrollLeft` and `element.scrollTop` methods to scroll the element while the overlay is shown.

 For example: